quiltdata/quilt/docs/API Reference/api.md

 __Returns__

-A sequence of tuples containing the named version and hash.
+A sequence of tuples containing the version and hash for the package.

 ## list\_packages(registry=None)  {#list\_packages}